-Generally speaking, recreational fishing license/permit requirements apply from 0 to 200 nautical miles offshore.
+Generally speaking, recreational fishing license requirements apply from 0 to 200 nautical miles offshore.
 But there's more to it than that.

-State waters extend from 0 to 3 nautical miles off the state's coastline.
+State waters extend to 3 nautical miles off the state's coastline.

-(Note: In Texas, Puerto Rico, and on Florida's Gulf Coast, state waters are from 0 to 9 nautical miles off the coastline).
+(In Texas, Puerto Rico, and on Florida's Gulf Coast, state waters extend to 9 nautical miles off the coastline).

-Federal waters extend from the state water boundary, out to 200 nautical miles off the coastline.
+Federal waters extend from the state water boundary out to about 200 nautical miles.

-Let me tell you my "real life" situation to hopefully clarify things:
+Here's my "real-life" situation to hopefully clarify things:

 I have a Massachusetts saltwater fishing permit.

-My Massachusetts permit allows me to fish in MA state waters (0 to 3 nautical miles offshore), as well as in all federal waters (as far out as 200 nautical miles offshore).
+My Massachusetts permit allows me to fish in MA state waters as well as in federal waters.

-So basically, with my MA saltwater fishing permit, I'm legal for fishing in the offshore waters of MA, CT, RI and NH, along with all federal waters.
+So, with my MA saltwater fishing permit, I'm legal for fishing in the state waters of MA, CT, RI and NH, along with all federal waters.

-Before you drop your bait or lure into the water, be sure you know exactly where you are and what rules apply to that precise location on the water!
+Before you drop your bait or lure into the water, it's important to know where you are and what rules apply to that location on the water!

-Another real life example: Let's say my hubby and I decide to take a boat trip from Cape Cod MA to visit our friends on Long Island, NY.
+Another real-life example: Let's say my hubby and I decide to boat from Cape Cod, MA to visit our friends on Long Island, NY.

 When you're fishing anywhere offshore, you also need to be aware of special species-related permit requirements and "closed" species rules.

-When it comes to highly migratory species such as bluefin tuna, a special fishing permit is required.
-It's called a Highly Migratory Species Permit.
+When it comes to certain highly migratory species like tuna, Atlantic swordfish, sharks and billfish, a special fishing permit is required.
+It's called a Highly Migratory Species ("HMS") Permit.

-If you plan to target, catch, and/or boat any of the designated highly migratory species - in federal or in state waters - you must have an HMS permit.
+If you plan to target, catch, and/or boat any of the designated species in federal or in state waters, you must have an HMS permit.

-More about the Atlantic HMS permit on my fishing licenses page, here.
+You can read more about the Atlantic HMS permit on my fishing licenses page.

 Finally, it's important to remember that special rules apply to fishing for some species in federal waters.